Last updated on January 29th, 2020 at 12:00 pm

 The St. Lucie South Fork was litter-free, clean and clear on our visit.
 But, like many South Florida waterways, man has tampered with it, and its health is at risk.

 The problem with the St. Lucie, which is an estuary, rather than a true river, is that in the 1920s, man dug a canal between Lake Okeechobee and the St. Lucie.
 This created a navigable waterway, but brought fresh water from Lake Okeechobee down the St. Lucie.
 Today, that means when Lake O gets too full, water polluted with agricultural run-off is flushed down the St. Lucie.
-Several years ago, Ed Stout said, the water was tainted with a toxic algae and the entire river had to be closed to paddling, fishing and all recreational use.
-Stout almost lost his business, which couldn’t operate for three months.
+During some recent summers, the river was tainted with a toxic algae and the entire river had to be closed to paddling, fishing and all recreational use.

-Over time, the river healed itself, but the essential problem hasn’t changed and could occur again during a wet year.
+Over time, the river recovered, but the essential problem hasn’t changed and could occur again during a wet year.

 For now, however, the St. Lucie South Branch is a gem worth discovering.
 And, for the long term, it’s also a gem worth protecting.